-- 1. Days you commute to work in the United States from a residence in Canada or Mexico if you regularly commute from Canada or Mexico. - 2.
-Days you are in the United States for less than 24 hours when you are in transit between two places outside the United States. - 3.
-Days you were temporarily in the United States as a regular crew member of a foreign vessel engaged in transportation between the United States and a foreign country or a possession of the United States unless you otherwise engaged in trade or business on such day. - 4.
-Days you intend, but are unable, to leave the United States because of a medical condition that arose while you were in the United States. - 5.
-Days you are in the United States under a NATO visa as a member of a force or civilian component to NATO.
+1. Days you commute to work in the United States from a residence in Canada or Mexico if you regularly commute from Canada or Mexico.

+2. Days you are in the United States for less than 24 hours when you are in transit between two places outside the United States.

+3. Days you were temporarily in the United States as a regular crew member of a foreign vessel engaged in transportation between the United States and a foreign country or a possession of the United States unless you otherwise engaged in trade or business on such day.

+4. Days you intend, but are unable, to leave the United States because of a medical condition that arose while you were in the United States.

+5. Days you are in the United States under a NATO visa as a member of a force or civilian component to NATO.
 However, this exception does not apply to an immediate family member who is present in the United States under a NATO visa.
-A dependent family member must count every day of presence for purposes of the substantial presence test. - 6.
-Days you are an exempt individual (defined next).
+A dependent family member must count every day of presence for purposes of the substantial presence test.

-You may need to file Form 8843 to exclude days of CAUTION presence in the United States if you meet (4) or (6) above.
-For more information on the requirements, see in chapter 1 of Pub.
-519: Form 8843 and also, for the days of presence in 2020 under the substantial presence test for tax years 2021 and 2022, Form 8843 COVID-19 Medical Condition Travel Exception (Rev. Proc.
-2020-20 Exception).
+6. Days you are an exempt individual (defined next).